ADVANCED TUTORIALS

 A Project is any result that requires more than one action to be performed.

-Thos section shows you all the active projects (in progress or waiting) and a filter tool at the top so you can see which ones have an Area of Focus and/or a Goal assigned.
-Make sure everyone is associated with at least one higher perspective level.
+This section displays all active projects—those in progress or on hold—and a filter tool at the top so you can see which ones have an Area of Focus and/or a Goal assigned.
+Make sure each project is linked to at least one higher level of perspective.

 In each project the percentage executed so far is indicated.
 You can mark as “completed” those that have no pending action.
 You can also edit any project by clicking on it.